Cheatin' Is Still on My Mind: Background, recording and chart performance

 By 1980, Cristy Lane had success as a country music singer with several top ten hits, along with the number one single "One Day at a Time".
 Lane recorded several singles in the years that followed for Liberty Records, including "Cheatin' Is Still on My Mind".
 The song was composed by Robert Jenkins.
-She recorded the track at the Woodland Studio, located in Nashville, Tennessee.
+She recorded the track at the Woodland Studios, located in Nashville, Tennessee.
 Taking place in June 1981, the session was produced by Robert Jenkins (credited as "Bob Jenkins"), along with assistance from Don Grierson and Lane's husband (and manager) Lee Stoller.

 In August 1981, "Cheatin' Is Still on My Mind" was issued as a single, on the Liberty label.
 It was Lane's third single release with Liberty.
 The song became her second single since 1977 to miss the top 20 on the Billboard Hot Country Songs chart, peaking at number 38 in 1981.
 The song also climbed to number 46 on the Canadian RPM Country Songs chart, becoming her final charting single there.
 Also in 1981, the song was issued on Lane's seventh studio album titled Fragile – Handle with Care.